unplugged/unplugged-controls/README.md

 * List Box
 * Rich Text (read only)
 * File Attachment
+* CSS will be created which will style individual input controls (such as buttons, labels and input fields)
+* Where configuration is required to make use of the native input controls (for example the date picker in iOS) this will be documented in detail.
 * The wrapper will contain an Edit button which switches the current document to use the Form Editor Custom Control
 * To support the Edit button the developer will specify the name of the XPage to open for edit mode